dcbau/FreeGrid/README.md

 Furthermore, an audio interface for capturing the IRs is required.
 It should at least have two in and outputs.
 A third input/output is very helpful to have a feedback loop (directly connecting Out3 -> In3) so that the software can compensate any software or DA/AD-latency.
 Digitally controlled preamps provide a huge benefit for L/R level matching.
 ### Tracking System
-The application is customized for the use of the HTC VIVE system.
+The application is intended to be used with the HTC VIVE system.
 This tracking system is widely available, easy to use, moderately priced, and offers very accurate and fast tracking capabilites.
 Unlike many other VR/AR applications, neither the headset nor the contollers are needed, only two additionally available [Trackers](https://www.vive.com/de/accessory/vive-tracker/).

 The application handles the Trackers (SteamVR is needed nevertheless).
 After performing a simple calibration routine, very accurate relative angles between head and loudspeaker can be measured.